apache/solr-site/content/pages/blogposts/2024-09-16-community-over-code-north-america-2024.md

 ## Birds of a Feather (BoF) Sessions

-Each evening will feature **Birds of a Feather (BoF)** sessions—an informal, free-form opportunity for attendees to gather around topics they are passionate about.
+Each evening will feature **Birds of a Feather (BoF)** sessions — an informal, free-form opportunity for attendees to gather around topics they are passionate about.
 This is a great time to discuss specific projects, network with like-minded developers, and plan for the future.
 The Solr community will have its own BoF sessions, so be sure to join us to discuss what's next for Solr!

 ## Venue and Location